-- Turn on the connected computer or video device. - Insert a DVD or other video media and press the play button, if necessary. - Press the Source button on the projector to detect the video source, or press a source button on the remote control.
+- Turn on the connected computer or video device. - Insert a DVD or other video media and press the play button, if necessary. - Press the source button on the projector to detect the video source, or press a source button on the remote control. - If the Home screen is displayed, select the source you want to project.